McGregor-funded projects in News & Stories:

 The McGregor Program process:

-Faculty proposals are due January 26, 2015.
+Faculty proposals are due January 25, 2016.
 A selection committee will decide on the set of faculty projects to be funded.
-(The selected faculty will be designated as McGregor Faculty Mentors and will receive a stipend of $1000 on June 1.)
+(The selected faculty will be designated as McGregor Faculty Mentors and will receive a stipend of $1000 in the first June 2016 paycheck.)
 If student travel is anticipated, please also consider applying for an Alumni Grant.

 NOTE for Faculty mentors: As you consider proposing a project for the McGregor Program, please read carefully through the McGregor Faculty Mentor Expectations and Responsibilities.
 As you consider encouraging a student (or students) to apply for your project, please read through the Guide for Faculty Mentors in Undergraduate Research.

 Descriptions of the selected projects, along with application forms, will be posted online for the students by February 15, 2016.